 19. Highclere Castle

-Highclere Castle is only 50 minutes from Windsor Castle.
-You could probably do both sites on a day trip from London.
+Highclere Castle is located just 50 minutes away from Windsor Castle, so it’s definitely possible to visit both places in a day trip from London.

-Originally built in 1679, the castle was remodeled in the 1840s by the same architect who designed the Houses of Parliament in London.
-Famous landscape architect Capability Brown designed the gardens.
+Originally constructed in 1679, the castle underwent a remodel in the 1840s by the same architect who designed London’s Houses of Parliament.
+The gardens, designed by famous landscape architect Capability Brown, are also worth exploring.

 How To Get To Highclere Castle: